2 years @iHub

 As I move on to the next chapter of my life, I can only stand in gratitude for what iHub has done for me, and confidence that my vision for the community, seeing them turn their innovations into sustainable, scalable businesses, will be achieved.

-9 thoughts on “2 years @iHub”
+9 Replies to “2 years @iHub”

 1. Best of luck on the next endeavor!
 Can’t wait to find out what you’re up to.
 You’ve def left your successor some big shoes to fill.